Standards for navigation menus

 In summary:

-• Links to any content that is not hosted on the UNBC website should not be included in any local menu
+• Links to any content that is not hosted on the UNBC website should not be included in any local menu.

-• Links to external content should be accessible in the body of web pages
+• Links to external content should be accessible in the body of web pages or in a 'Related' box beneath the local menu.

-Linking to files
+Linking to media files

 In summary: